afrendeiro/alchemy/README.md

 # Functional terms ontology
 Based on ChEBI terms, an ontology is built for all drugs with annotation, which allows testing for term enrichment in drug subsets.

+# Output
+Individual csv files are created for each origin of annotation.
+A concatenated set is in `drugAnnotation.csv`.
+All files produced are in `/results`.